ClemExp/GKE-Traefik/monitoring_setup/README.md

 Go to http://localhost:9090/service-discovery to see whether Traefik target has been added.

-## Create port-forward to login to the Grafana and see the sample Traefik dashboard
+## Create port-forward to login to the Grafanato view Traefik dashboard

 ```
 kubectl port-forward service/prometheus-stack-grafana 8080:80